rraymoz/rraymoz.github.io/_pages/about.md

   limit: 5 # leave blank to include all the blog posts
 ---

+### Preface

-Here, we'll dive into a deep literary analysis of some texts and upload any posts that are interesting.
-It is somewhat ironic to have the title of my blog be Veritas as this means truth in Latin.
-What I really will be talking about is my perceived truths.
-I encourage feedback and discussions as to what you, the reader, thinks.
+Welcome to my blog.
+Here, I’ll be diving into a deep literary analysis of various texts, sharing my thoughts and insights along the way.
+While the title of my blog, Veritas, meaning "truth" in Latin, may suggest an exploration of absolute truths, what I’m really presenting are my own perceived truths.
+I encourage you, the reader, to engage with these ideas and share your own thoughts through feedback and discussion.

-The expectation for these posts are generally my thought process as I read through texts starting with the Bible.
-I won't include the actual text in my posts, but I recommend reading along for full context.
-I will be reading the [NIV translation](https://www.bible.com/), which can be easily found for free online.
+The posts you’ll find here will generally reflect my thought process as I read through texts, starting with the Bible.
+While I won’t be including the full text in each post, I highly recommend reading along for full context.
+For these posts, I’ll be using the [NIV translation](https://www.bible.com/), which is readily available online for free.

+In a time when the world feels uncertain and divided, I believe it’s more important than ever to have a well-grounded set of beliefs and to be well-read.
+Please note that these posts are personal reflections, my opinions, not definitive statements of fact.

+I’d also like to take a moment to thank the many members of my family and community (names will remain private to respect their privacy) for their unending encouragement and support during difficult times.

+Finally, since my analysis will often stem from biblical texts, I encourage you to approach each post with an open mind, free from bias, to foster a deeper and more meaningful discussion.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.